agardnerIT/site/_posts/2021/2021-03-09-sunglasses-software-performance.md

 ## Two Opportunities
 If my company is in the business of manufacturing sunglasses, it has two opportunities to improve the quality of the glasses and the perception of my company:

-1. During design & manufacture cycle
+1. During the design & manufacture cycle
 1. During post sales cycle

 ### Quality During Design and Manufacture